 The Center for the Study of Law and Society has undertaken an important new project —building a video archive of interviews with the founders and leading figures of the field of Law and Society conducted by Lauren Edelman, Calvin Morrill, David Lieberman, Bob Kagan, and Jonathan Simon.
 The Conversations are taped the University of California, Berkeley, School of Law, in front of a live audience of distinguished scholars and graduate students who are invited to ask questions following the formal interview.
 We invite you to enjoy these engaging conversations with the founders and leading figures of the field of law and society.
-For further information, contact Rosann Greenspan, Executive Director, at email@example.com.
+For further information, contact CSLS at firstname.lastname@example.org.

 15. A Conversation with John Comaroff and Jean Comaroff